Finish build with 3 of these

 - Fearing the big monster in a jungle camp with Unspeakable Horror will briefly stop their damage output, causing you to take less damage.
 Baron and Dragon however, are not disabled by this spell.

-- Untargetability does not break the fear chain, so you can still fear Vladimir during his Sanguine Pool, for example.
+- Untargetability does not break the tether, so you can still fear Vladimir during his Sanguine Pool, for example.

 - Unspeakable Horror is easiest to proc when used during an allied CC spell.
 Try to coordinate with your teammates and have them use their CC to help you get your fear off.

 - It's much easier to stay in range after casting Unspeakable Horror if you land Duskbringer on your target first.
 It's also easier to land Duskbringer if the target is feared.